Extracting small time-lapse traveltime changes in a reservoir using primaries and internal multiples after

 \plot[tb!]{flowchart2ccs}{width=.47\textwidth} {Flowchart to get the time differences in the reservoir from the isolated response (continuation of \autoref{fig:flowchart1iso}).}

+Effectively, the target zone response has now been isolated, leaving a response analogous to the situation in \autoref{fig:Principle}, but with the sources and receivers at the surface $\mathbb{S}_0$.
+As a final step the multiples in the final response $R_{b}$ can be further amplified.
+First, consider that the multiples in $R_{b}$ continue infinitely in time, and are constructed from the focusing functions $v^-_{b|c}$ and $v^+_{b|c}$, which are finite in time (i.e. they are confined between $t=0$ and the two-way travel time to the focal depth).
+Next, $v^+_{b|c}$ in \autoref{eqn:isolation} is divided into an initial function $v^+_{b|c,0}$ and a coda $v^+_{b|c,m}$ \citep{Wapenaar2021}:

-Effectively, the target zone response has now been isolated, leaving a response analogous to the situation in \autoref{fig:Principle}.
-During numerical tests it was found that the multiples in the response could be enhanced by applying a small, constant scaling factor to the reflection response $R_{bc}$ before applying the Marchenko scheme for the second time.
-However, this means that the Marchenko iterations are no longer unconditionally stable and hence some care is required when enhancing the amplitudes of the reflection response.
-Consequently, a new scheme is proposed to progressively enhance the scaling in the data.
-This is achieved by starting the operation with the regular scaling, which always produces a stable result, followed by a feedback loop with a gradually increasing scaling factor until the result becomes unstable or the multiples are no longer amplified. \autoref{fig:flowchart1iso} shows an overview of the process to isolate the target response.
-In this chart only a smooth velocity model of the baseline is used, it is assumed that this model can also be used for the monitor study, because the velocity changes are relatively small and only an approximation of two-way traveltime to the focal depth is needed.
-Next, the new response $R_b$ will be used to extract the traveltime shifts in the reservoir.
+Here, $\delta$ denotes the Dirac delta function.
+From this equation it follows that the initial function $v^+_{b|c,0}$ can be interpreted as a (bandlimited) delta pulse at $t=0$.
+This pulse is followed by the coda $v^+_{b|c,m}$.
+Appendix A shows, when solving \autoref{eqn:isolation} for $R_b$, that $v^+_{b|c,0}$ is mainly responsible for the primaries in $R_{b}$, whereas $v^+_{b|c,m}$ updates these primaries and constructs the subsequent multiples of the response.
+Therefore, by amplifying $v^+_{b|c,m}$ the multiples in response $R_{b}$ should get enhanced as well.
+Note, this enhancement will cause the amplitudes of the response not to be accurate anymore.
+However, this is not an issue for the current implementation, since only time-shifts are desired. \autoref{fig:flowchart1iso} shows an overview of the process to isolate the target response.
+In this chart only a smooth velocity model of the baseline is used.
+It is assumed that this model can also be used for the monitor study, because the velocity changes are relatively small and only an approximation of two-way traveltime to the focal depth is needed.
+Next, the new responses $R_b$ for the baseline and monitor will be used to extract the traveltime shifts in the reservoir.